Mikey Madison: 2013–2023: Early work

+2024–present: Breakthrough

 Filmmaker Sean Baker cast Madison in the comedy-drama film Anora as the titular stripper and sex worker.
 He cast her without an audition after watching her performances in Once Upon a Time in Hollywood and Scream, and wrote the character specifically for her.
 For the role, she studied Russian and performed her own stunts, including two fight scenes.
 She also learned pole dancing and temporarily relocated to Brighton Beach, the neighborhood setting of the film, in preparation for the film.
 The film premiered at the 2024 Cannes Film Festival to critical acclaim, winning the Palme d'Or.
 It became a critical and commercial success, and Madison was praised for her performance.
 Richard Lawson of Vanity Fair praised Madison's Brooklyn accent and found her performance "big and vivid, brash but charming".
-Her performance won her the Academy Award for Best Actress (making her the first person from Generation Z to win an Academy Award in an acting category) and the BAFTA Award for Best Actress in a Leading Role, in addition to nominations for a Golden Globe and a SAG Award in the same category.
+Her performance won her the Academy Award for Best Actress and the BAFTA Award for Best Actress in a Leading Role, in addition to nominations for a Golden Globe and a SAG Award in the same category.
 In March 2025, Madison guest hosted an episode of the live sketch comedy show Saturday Night Live.

-In April 2025, Madison had been in brief negotiations to appear in Star Wars: Starfighter, but declined due to a salary dispute.
-In May 2025, Madison was cast in the upcoming film Reptilia, to be directed by Alejandro Landes.
-By June 2025, she entered talks to star in The Masque of the Red Death for A24.
-In September 2025, Madison was cast as whistle blower Frances Haugen in The Social Reckoning, the sequel is the 2010s The Social Network to be released on October 9, 2026.
+Following her Oscar win, Madison was in brief negotiations to appear in Resident Evil, Sgt.
+Rock, and Star Wars: Starfighter.
+In May 2025, Madison was cast in the film Reptilia, to be directed by Alejandro Landes.
+In June, she was reported to be negotiating a starring role in The Masque of the Red Death for A24.
+In September, she was cast as whistleblower Frances Haugen in The Social Reckoning, a follow-up to 2010's The Social Network, to be released on October 9, 2026.
+In November, Madison was announced as part of the ensemble cast of Elijah Bynum's My Darling California.